ThummeTo/FMIFlux.jl/README.md

 - ...

 ## What Platforms are supported?
-FMIFlux.jl is tested (and testing) under Julia Version 1.6 on Windows (latest).
+FMIFlux.jl is tested (and testing) under Julia versions *1.6.5 LTS* and *latest* on Windows (latest).
 Linux & Mac should work, but untested.

 ## What FMI.jl-Library should I use?
 ![FMI.jl Family](https://github.com/ThummeTo/FMI.jl/blob/main/docs/src/assets/FMI_JL_family.png "FMI.jl Family")